benbowes/react-responsive-select/README.md

   <tr>
     <td>selectedValue</td>
     <td>String</td>
-    <td>Pre-select an option with this value - should match an existing `option.value`, or if omitted the first item will be selected</td>
+    <td>Pre-select an option with this value - should match an existing <code>option.value</code>, or if omitted the first item will be selected</td>
     <td></td>
   </tr>
   <tr>